 Table of contents

-We usually imagine sci-fi inspired, human-like automatons when we think of robots.
-While these types of machines are on a rage now, there are many more other kinds of robots operating in the world today.
+When we think of robots, we usually imagine sci-fi-inspired, human-like automatons.
+While these types of machines are popular now, there are many other kinds of robots operating in the world today.

 But let us understand

 Let’s begin with some definitions.
-Most of us are acquainted with the notion of robots but may stumble to depict them as different entities from other types of machines.
+Most of us are acquainted with the notion of robots but may stumble to depict them as different entities from other machines.

-Robots are tools that can autonomously sense, plan, act and respond just like us humans.
+Robots are tools that can autonomously sense, plan, act, and respond like humans.
 They can perform tasks independently, extend human capabilities, and mimic human actions.

 Robotics is the area of creating robots.
 It’s a multidisciplinary specialization where technology, computer science, and engineering assemble to make a human-like machine.
-Robotics focuses more on the design, construction, operation, and use of robots in a host of different environments.
+Robotics focuses more on the design, construction, operation, and use of robots in various environments.

-The previous few years have introduced remarkable new developments and innovations that make our lives more comfortable and beneficial.
-There is no refuting that the 21st century has brought phenomenal innovations and breakthroughs from the proliferation and rise of smartphones to the unprecedented development of machine learning, AI, robotics, and autonomous technology.
-Robotics has reached from fictional movies to real-world scenarios, performing intricate tasks and changing the world we live in.
+The previous few years have introduced remarkable developments and innovations that make our lives more comfortable and beneficial.
+There is no refuting that the 21st century has brought phenomenal innovations and breakthroughs, from the proliferation and rise of smartphones to the unprecedented development of machine learning, AI, robotics, and autonomous technology.
+Robotics has gone from fictional movies to real-world scenarios, performing intricate tasks and changing the world we live in.

 Robotic adoption is and will likely become a critical determinant of business productivity.
-Robots can reshape the way businesses are accomplished and are intended to bring more automation capabilities to the enterprise.
+Robots can reshape how businesses are accomplished and are intended to bring more automation capabilities to the enterprise.
 Recent innovations in robotics have delivered several methods to integrate robots into human life.

-Robots are already transforming our lives like cleaning robots patrol our living rooms; interactive robots attend to our children; industrial robots help assemble vehicles; medical robots help perform surgeries in hospitals; rescue robots search and save lives in disasters.
-Top tech firms are in a continued race to transform the way robotics are executed in people’s day-to-day lives, which will lead us to an exciting future.
+Robots are already transforming our lives: cleaning robots patrol our living rooms; interactive robots attend to our children; industrial robots help assemble vehicles; medical robots help perform surgeries in hospitals; rescue robots search and save lives in disasters.
+Top tech firms are in a continued race to transform how robotics are executed in people’s day-to-day lives, leading us to an exciting future.

 The line between individual learning and classroom setting is already beginning to blur; cloud-connected home robots are becoming part of our everyday lives.
 A recent report from Interact Analysis predicts that the annual cobot revenues will reach $1.94 billion in 2028, accounting for 15.7% of the collaborative robot market.
-These stats show how robots will profoundly affect the future workplace and become capable of taking on multiple roles in an organization.
+These stats show how robots will profoundly affect the future workplace and become capable of taking on multiple organizational roles.

 Robots will Create More Jobs.

 People have been worried about the power of efficient automation, as they presume that robots will steal their jobs.
 A report by the PwC estimates that between 2017 and 2037, artificial intelligence and robotics will displace up to 7 million jobs.
 However, the decrease in expenses caused by AI and robots will generate 7.2 million new jobs, giving a net increase of 200,000 jobs.
-Robots will always create jobs because change is coming, and here are some of the industries that will flourish with Robots.
+Robots will always create jobs because change is coming, and some industries will flourish with Robots.

 Robotics is an industry that has more than 500 companies making developments that can adequately break down into four types: